taisei-project/taisei/README.rst

 Troubleshooting
 ---------------

-If you find any other bug not covered in that, feel free to `open up an issue <https://github.com/taisei-project/taisei/issues>`__.
+Feel free to
+`open up an issue <https://github.com/taisei-project/taisei/issues>`__ if you run into any issues with compiling or running Taisei.

 Contact
 -------